-Mathematics is also taught according to the Victorian Curriculum Guidelines, and covers the areas of Number and Algebra, Geometry and Measurement, and Probability and Statistics.
-Through the use of open-ended tasks and rich and meaningful learning experiences, students develop mathematical knowledge, skills and understandings.
+Our Mathematics Program encompasses the Victorian Curriculum Guidelines, and covers the areas of Number and Algebra, Geometry and Measurement, and Probability and Statistics.
+Through the use of open-ended tasks, rich and meaningful learning experiences, students develop mathematical knowledge, skills and understandings.

 The use of Information Communication Technologies (ICT) are powerful tools that can also support students’ learning of mathematics.